EdwinZuck/dpinger/README.md

 # dpinger

-dpinger is a daemon for continuous monitoring of latency and loss on a network connection.
+dpinger est a daemon for continuous monitoring of latency and loss on a network connection.
 It is intended for use by firewalls to monitor link health, as well as for providing information to various monitoring systems such as Cacti, Nagios, Zabbix, etc.